 The GBP facility was originally intended to be 80,000 square feet, with the first phase of development to be 20,000 square feet ("GBP Phase One").
-The facility is located in Kelowna, BC and was intended to serve as Avant's flagship cultivation facility with an anticipated opening of late-2019.
+The facility is located in Kelowna, BC and was intended to serve as Avant's flagship cultivation facility with an anticipated opening in late 2019.
 After completing an extensive financial review, the Company suspended construction, in order to redirect capital to other priorities.
-The estimated cost to complete construction is approximately \$2.5 million.
-As a result of the increased levels of demand from the export market and provincial boards, the Company has resumed the build-out of GBP Phase One in preparation for future demand.
+The estimated cost to complete construction is approximately \$2.2 million.